-Serves 3-4 with leftovers or more if you make sandwiches
+Serves 3-4 with leftovers or more if you wish to make sandwiches.

 - Beef Base

 Your Favorite Beef Rub of Choice.
 I used Plowboys BBQ brand Bovine Bold.
-This is one of my favorites for brisket and tri-tip.
+This is one of my favorites for brisket and tri-tip and the one I use most often.
 You can find it on Amazon Here.

 I also enjoy Jess Pryles Hardcore Carnivore Black.